What are the Tax Responsibilities of LLP Members?

 In addition, each member shall file a tax return annually and pay National Insurance contributions (NIC) alongside Income Tax on their income.

-All LLP members are individually taxed on the value of the profits yielded as a result of the partnership, regardless of whether the profits have been divided among the members.
+as stated above, all LLP members are individually taxed on the value of the profits yielded as a result of the partnership.
 Thus, LLP members are required to report their share of the LLP’s profits on their self-assessment tax returns.

 More specifically, the total amount of tax payable depends on which income tax band the individual member’s income falls in.

-For greater clarity, the income tax rates in the UK for the 2024/25 tax year are as follows:
+Notably, the income tax rates in the UK for the 2025/26 tax year are as follows:

 Basic income tax rate: 20% on income up to £50,270